A Brief History of Webcor

 Early information about the company is spotty and I haven't yet been able to find much.
 According to mentions in back issues of the Chicago Tribune, it was founded in 1914 by Rudolf (R. F.) Blash, who would run it until his death in 1956.

 Blash died in April of 1956, and was succeeded by Titus Haffa who bought a large block of shares from Blash at a time when Blash was estate-planning.
 Haffa was quite the character.
 He'd been a Chicago alderman during prohibition and wasn't shy about using his position to gain and grant favors.
-In 1929 he was convicted of a violation of the prohibition laws and served 17 months of a 2-year sentence at the Leavenworth Federal Penn, before being sprung by a presidential pardon.
+In 1929 he was convicted of a violation of the prohibition laws and served 17 months of a 2-year sentence at the Leavenworth Federal Penitentiary, before being sprung by a presidential pardon.
 His name was linked with the St. Valentine's Day Massacre, possibly as a catalyst because the event took place about the time he was set to go to prison.

-But it wasn't all rose-pedal walkways.
+But it wasn't all rose-petal-strewn paths.
 R. F. Blash had tried to sell the company to Emerson, the big TV and radio manufacturer in New York, claiming that they had different but complimentary lines that would benefit everyone; but a shareholder revolt killed the deal.
-Haffa tried it again in 1959, at the Webcor's peak—going so far as to sell a large block of his own stock.
+Haffa tried it again in 1959, at Webcor's peak—going so far as to sell a large block of his own stock.
 After another shareholder crisis, he ended up having to buy it back at a loss, and the Emerson deal was gone for good.

-Most american manufacturers ran into trouble competing against less expensive Japanese imports in the early 60s (much the way the Japanese suffered from less expensive Korean and Chinese products in the 1990s through today).
+Most American manufacturers ran into trouble competing against less expensive Japanese imports in the early 60s (much the way the Japanese suffered from less expensive Korean and Chinese products in the 1990s through today).
 In June of 1967, Haffa sold controlling interest to Victor Nemeroff of Argus camera, Howard Jacobsohn of Electro Engineering Products, and a group who would end up making Webcor part of Consolidated Merchandising.
 Webcor became the American brand for Japanese imports (much the way Roberts was the American face of Akai).
 There is at least one full-size reel machine from this era (model 2500), but mostly I've seen cassette players and radios.
-They disappeared again in the early 70s.
+They disappeared in the early 70s.

 In the last several years Webcor has been reporting big operating losses.
 Sales have declined from a high of $49,375,681 in 1962 to a low of $12,325,510 last year.